Free Pattern: Cozy Mittens You’ll Love to Knit

 Round 6: *K2Tog; repeat from * to end of round (8 stitches)..

-Cut yarn (leave a 6 inch tail) and pull through yarn needle.
-Thread through the remaining stitches and pull tight.
+Cut yarn (leave a 6 inch tail) and then pull through yarn needle.
+Then thread through the remaining stitches and pull tight.
 Pull yarn through to inside of mitten and secure on the inside.

 Thumb:

-Pick up the thumb stitches with circular needle and remove the scrap yarn.
-See photo below.
-Notice the big gap above where you inserted the needle.
+Pick up the thumb stitches with circular needle and then remove the scrap yarn.
+See photo below and notice the big gap above where you inserted the needle.

-Slide the thumb stitches down onto the cord and pick up three stitches around the gap by knitting into them.
+Slide the thumb stitches down onto the cord and then pick up three stitches around the gap by knitting into them.
 It’s not an exact science where to pick up these stitches, and you can look up some techniques for preventing a hole (there are plenty of YouTube videos).
-Don’t worry if you do not pick them up in a way that closes the hole entirely -you can use the tail from where you attached the yarn to sew any gaps when you weave in the ends.
+Also, don’t worry if you do not pick them up in a way that closes the hole entirely because you can use the tail from where you attached the yarn to sew up any gaps when you weave in the ends.

 There will be 3 stitches on one needle and 9 on the other for a total of 12 stitches.
 Knit in the round in stockinette stitch (knit all stitches) for 12 rounds.
-Re-arrange the stitches so that there are 6 on each needle.
-Continue to Shaping Thumb Top.
+Then re-arrange the stitches so that there are 6 on each needle and then continue to Shaping Thumb Top.

 Shaping Thumb Top: